About the Learning Academy

 - relevance of the course to required professional competencies and skills through mapping to CILIP’s Professional Knowledge and Skills Base (PKSB)

-- HEE is providing a high-quality learning experience
+- NHS England is providing a high-quality learning experience

-- HEE engages with employers to ensure that programmes are relevant.
+- NHS England engages with employers to ensure that programmes are relevant.

 - facilitators and trainers are up to date with current professional practice